OpenNTI/nti.testing/README.rst

 And The Rest
 ============

-There are some other assorted utilities.
+There are some other assorted utilities, including support for working with ZODB in `nti.testing.zodb`.
 See the API documentation for details.